-This unit examines film genres or film cultures, including significant films and directors from genres of film cultures.
+This unit examines film genres including significant films and directors from genres.
 In addition students will study the established production techniques and styles of particular genres and or film cultures through practical production.

 ANIMATION

 This unit examines the nature of and concepts related to traditional and computer assisted animation.
 Students will view, examine and criticise a range of animated films, study animation production and processes and produce short animated films.